 - What toys were like for children in the past and how to play with them.

-Please note that the supervisor with the children will have an active role to play to support them as they visit different parts of The Town remotely.
+Please note that this is a remote learning activity, the supervisor with the children will have an active role to play to support them as they visit different parts of The Town remotely.

 - £55 per class for live one-hour engagement, KS1

 - £45 for the 10 toys sent by post (top and whip, yo-yo, cup and ball, flick book, Jacob’s ladder, poly glider, pick-up sticks, noughts and crosses, marbles and tiddlywinks), KS1 appropriate.

 - £100 for live engagement and purchase of toys for KS1

 Preparing for the Zoom activity: It is strongly recommended that supervising staff should test the connection between the museum and classroom before the session.
 Contact Simon Woolley, Head of Learning, email email@example.com to make arrangements for this.
 The Beamish presenter only needs to be able to hear the children in order to make the activity work.
 Some classes have used the chat facility to ask questions and say their answers, this can be typed in by the teacher as the activity progresses.

 - Use of an effective microphone has been beneficial but not essential to the success of the Zoom activity, otherwise children can come up to the laptop to ask a question or make a suggestion as to what to do, or the chat facility can be used.
 The supervising adult can communicate on the children’s behalf.